Awake and at Ease: A City Retreat (in VA and online)

 Description

-Drawing inspiration from the teachings of the Burmese monk Sayadaw U Tejaniya, we will explore how this relaxed approach to mindfulness supports both beginners and experienced practitioners alike.
-With this approach, wisdom becomes more accessible, helping us to gain deeper insight into our own hearts and minds.
+Drawing inspiration from the teachings of the Burmese monk Sayadaw U Tejaniya, we will explore how a relaxed approach to mindfulness supports both beginners and experienced practitioners alike.
+In this way wisdom becomes more accessible, helping us to gain deeper insight into our own hearts and minds.

 Throughout the weekend, there will be Dharma talks, periods of sitting and walking meditation, and time for questions and sharing.

 The retreat will begin on Friday evening from 7:00 – 9:00 pm, offering an introduction to the retreat.
-On Saturday, we will practice together in sangha from 9:00 am – 5:00 pm, followed by an opportunity to continue your practice in daily life at home.
-On Sunday, we will gather again from 9:00 am through the afternoon, ending the formal practice at 3:00 pm, and we’ll have informal social time, with some snacks, until 3:45 pm for those who would like to stay for that.
+On Saturday, we will practice together in sangha from 9:30 am – 5:00 pm, followed by an opportunity to continue your practice in daily life at home.
+On Sunday, we will gather again from 9:30 am through the afternoon, ending the formal practice at 3:00 pm.
+For those attending in person, we’ll have informal social time, with some snacks, until 3:45 pm for those who would like to stay for that.

-This retreat offers a chance to deepen your practice, reconnect with natural awareness, and cultivate wisdom in a supportive community.
+This retreat offers a chance to deepen your practice, reconnect with natural awareness, and cultivate wisdom while embracing the vibrant energy of the city.
 All are welcome.

 Teachers